HarshadRanganathan/ireland-immigration-board/docs/irp.md

 #### **How many days will it take to process my renewal application?**

-Processing times: 10 – 15 working days minimum
+Processing times: 8-10 weeks

+You will receive an email notifying you when your application has been processed.

+Last Updated: 22-Jun-2022

+#### **What happens once my renewal application is processed?**

-If your application is successful – your permission will be renewed and your in-date passport will be stamped.
-The new IRP card will issue to you separately within 10 – 15 working days
+If your application is successful – your permission will be renewed and your new IRP card will be posted to you separately within 10 – 15 working days

 Reference: http://www.inis.gov.ie/en/INIS/Pages/online-renewal-applications-for-students-in-dublin-only

-Last Updated: 15-Aug-2020

-#### **How will I receive my application once processed?**

-The permission stamp will be placed in the in-date passport provided and returned by Registered Post with the IRP card being sent by separate express post.

-A tracking number will be shared in email for checking your passport delivery status.

-Last Updated: 24-Aug-2020
+Last Updated: 22-Jun-2022

-#### **I have sent my Passport and IRP for renewal.
-I'm planning to shift my house soon ad haven't received my documents back.
-What should I do in this case to receive them at my new address?**
+#### **I'm waiting to receive my IRP card and I'm planning to shift my house meanwhile.
+What should I do in this case to receive my IRP card at my new address?**

 You can get your mail redirected to your new home by setting up a redirection service at your local post office or applying online.